Arthi-chaud/Gladitek/README.md

 We recommend to dedicate one Google Calendar per Intra Calendar

-Then, in a folder that well call `$GLADIR`, we'll put some configuration files
+Then, in a folder that we'll call `$GLADIR`, we'll put some configuration files

 - A 'credentials.json' file: